Particular/docs.particular.net/nservicebus/messaging/unobtrusive-mode.md

 ## Unobtrusive mode

-NServiceBus allows defining custom [message conventions](conventions.md) instead of using the `IMessage`, `ICommand` or `IEvent` interfaces and attributes like `TimeToBeReceivedAttribute` and `ExpressAttribute`.
-NServiceBus also supports conventions for encrypted properties, express messages, databus properties and time to be received.
+NServiceBus allows defining custom [message conventions](conventions.md) instead of using the `IMessage`, `ICommand` or `IEvent` interfaces and attributes like the `TimeToBeReceivedAttribute`.
+NServiceBus also supports conventions for encrypted properties, databus properties and time to be received.
 With these conventions combined a reference to NServiceBus can be avoided.